DimitriPalmer22/Studio-Docs/Projects/Summer Project/Narrative/10-13 Narrative Stuff.md

 > Note: Literally as I was writing this, I realized I *still* need to modify the implementation of the dialogue system specifically for the beginning sequence (respawning & getting very specific dialogue at very specific points).
 So, this will need to wait a *little* longer.

+### DDI_MagnustFirstDeath2

+> Again, I'll need to wait on this one until I modify the dialogue system to better accommodate the beginning sequence.

+This is the interaction that plays when Allister dies and resurrects for the first time.
+This DEFINITELY needs to be broken up.
+It's 27 lines long.

 ### DDI_EnchantAristide1
 This interaction takes place in the upgrade room.
 It feels pretty long for an interaction the player MUST go through to get an upgrade.